 After leaving the concentration camps and getting back home, Pierre sat down to write his memoirs while still fresh in his mind.
 After a few attempts to have it published, he put it in a drawer and moved on with his life.
 Fifty years later, he pulled out the draft and worked on it with Brian Brock, a writer.
 It became the book, Scheisshaus Luck.

 The book is not merely a retelling of the atrocities committed, but an emotional roller coaster through the eyes of a teenager whose world is spinning out of control.
-That’s what makes it so different.
+That’s what makes it so different from other Holocaust stories.

-There are a few of the sentences and phrases that make me stop as gasp as I read it:
+There are a few of the sentences and phrases that made me stop as gasp as I read it:

 …with our traveling companions, twelve hundred prisoners of the Third Reich.